KeithG33/ChessBot-Battleground/README.md

 ## 🛠️ Contributing

 If you have ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-For any questions or further discussion, don't hesitate to reach out!
+And same with questions or further discussion, don't hesitate to reach out!